goshippo/shippo-python-sdk/docs/sdks/manifests/README.md

     ],
 ))

-if res.manifest is not None:
+if res is not None:
     # handle response
     pass